lebarsfa/HotCorners/ReadMe.md

 Extract and copy the folder to `C:\Program Files\`.
 Move the provided shortcuts to `C:\Users\YOUR USER NAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 This will make them run automatically after you restart.

+The default parameters assume a screen of 1920x1080 resolution.

 ## Customization

 In the shortcut `Target` property, you can add parameters to customize the buttons and bars.
 You can create more shortcuts with different parameters to have different buttons.